-CENELEC is currently working on a new standard: CLC/TC 59X/WG 21 "Professional and commercial coffee machines".
-It is similar to the EN 60661 [3], combining various use phases (heating up, ready, standby, cleaning) as well as the actual production of beverages, incl. the steam function.
+CENELEC is currently working on a new standard CLC/TC 59X/WG 21 "Professional and commercial coffee machines".
+It is similar to the EN 60661, combining various use phases (heating up, ready, standby, cleaning) as well as the actual production of beverages, incl. the steam function.
 The standard can be used for all machine types by simply only measuring what is present in the particular model.
+It is currently being put to the test by several laboratories and manufacturers for a last round of feedback before it is finalized.